Categories

 Perfect does not come up in performance appraisals.

 Progress is what matters.
 Are you consistent in what you signed up willingly for?
-Why do we aim for perfect?
+Why do we aim for perfection?
 Is good bad?
 Why can’t we aim for good work and take it from there?

 Look at it this way – You finished watching a cooking show and you are fascinated by how Ronke of 9jaFoodie prepared her Afang soup, so you decide you are going to make yours exactly the way she described the steps in her video.
 It is going well, as you keep following the steps until you get to ‘Add a tbsp of oil which is equivalent to 15 ml,’ but you don’t have the measuring spoons.
 Yes, you have a regular spoon, but there is no way you can know for sure if what you have is equivalent to 15ml as described in the video.
 Does this spoil the chances of the food coming out good?
 You have two options – stop and throw the food out or continue with the process.